sagemath/trac_to_gh/Issue 5812.md

 # Issue 5812: option zorder has no effect for point() and polygon()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5812

 Original creator: whuss